kuzzleio/documentation/src/sdk-reference/js/6/index/list/index.md

 ## Resolve

-Resolves to an `Array` of strings containing the list of indexes names present in Kuzzle
+Resolves to an `array<string>` containing the names of Kuzzle's indexes.

 ## Usage